The Minority Male Initiative

 Student Government Association (SGA)

 The Student Government Association is made up of an elected body of officers and one representative from each active student club.
 The role of SGA is to promote student participation in the decision-making process, to serve and to represent the student body.
 In addition, SGA and the Student Life Department will plan and develop educational, recreational, social, cultural and entertainment programs for the college community.
-Participants can develop leadership skills through participating on various college councils, committees and task forces.
-Monthly meetings are open to the college community and frequently are attended by college administrators to obtain feedback from students.
-All credit students are invited to participate in the monthly meetings.
+Participants can develop leadership skills and learn to organize special events.
+Monthly meetings are open to the college community, and all credit students are invited to participate.

 Students for Christ